-Whether it's saving money, avoiding clogs, or creating more space, home hacks are shortcuts to simplify home life.
+Whether it's saving money, avoiding clogs, or creating more space, home hacks are shortcuts to simplifying home life.
 They help homeowners save time, money, and effort.
 Plus, they can help keep your home brighter and cleaner and your possessions lasting longer.

 Use these 10 storage, energy, laundry, eco-friendly, and cleaning tips in your home maintenance routines.